Intercepting Exfiltration with Threat Insight (2814)

 Task 4 Solution: Observing and verifying that Exfiltration attempts are blocked

-In this task, we will start an exfiltration attack against OPH1 (10.100.0.110) and observe how Threat Insight will behave.
-In a previous lab, rules were configured to block exfiltration attempts and keep logs.
-So, when running the exfiltration script, we should be able to verify this behavior through the script’s output and security logs.
+In this task, we will start a new exfiltration attack against OPH1 (10.100.0.110) and observe how Threat Insight will behave.
+Since we configured our data exfiltration rules to block and keep logs, we are expecting for the script to fail as Threat Insight will detect and block the responsible malicious domain.
+Will verify this behavior through the script’s output and using security logs.

 1. Open a terminal window and enter the command exfiltration-client 10.100.0.110.

 2. Using the response “Data Received,” the script's output should indicate that exfiltrated data has been received for the first 30 to 50 requests.
-However, the response messages should stop after verifying that Threat Insight has detected the exfiltration attempts and flagged the malicious domain to be blocked.
+However, the response messages should stop afterwards, indicating that Threat Insight has detected the exfiltration attempts and flagged the malicious domain to be blocked.

 image-20250124-142201.png

-3. In the Infoblox Portal, Navigate to Monitor → Reports → Security → Security Activity.
+3. In the Infoblox Portal, Navigate to Security → Threat Defense → Security Activity.

 • Under the Threat Insight tab, you should be able to see logs from a new subdomain of shopping.ddi.ninja.